mubarakansari715/My-Favorite-Location/README.md

-# My Favorite Location - React Native App
+# MyLocationMapApp - React Native Location App

 A comprehensive React Native application that allows users to save and manage their favorite locations with images, coordinates, and detailed information.
 This project demonstrates modern React Native development practices including state management, navigation, location services, image handling, and Google Maps integration.

 ## 📱 App Overview

-**My Favorite Location** is a location-based mobile application built with React Native and Expo.
+**MyLocationMapApp** is a location-based mobile application built with React Native and Expo.
 Users can:
 - 📍 Pick locations using Google Maps integration
 - 📸 Take photos or select images for each location
 - 💾 Save favorite places with detailed information
 - 🗺️ View saved locations on an interactive map
 - 📋 Browse and manage their saved places
 - 🔍 Get detailed information about each saved location
+- 🎯 Select precise locations on interactive maps
+- 📱 Cross-platform support (iOS, Android, Web)

 ## 🛠️ Technologies & Libraries Used